Head Lice Treatment

 Our girls aged 6 and 7 had just joined us in bed for some saturday morning fun.
-They both had beautiful long hair and were very pretty.
+They both had beautiful long hair.
 Suddenly I noticed what I thought was a common fly on one of there heads!
 On closer inspection I discovered little tiny things crawling along her scalp and in her hair!
-I yelled and jumped out of bed dragging my daughter with me!
-We headed to the bathroom and after another look I announced to everyone that my daughter had head lice! yuck!
+I jumped out of bed dragging my daughter with me!
+We headed to the bathroom and after another look I discovered that my daughter had head lice!

-This was my first encounter with this problem and I must say I felt a bit embaressed.
-Did I not keep my daughter clean?
-How did she manage to get these nastys?
+This was my first encounter with this problem and I must say I did feel a bit embaressed.
+Did I not keep my daughters hair clean?
+How did she manage to get these nasties!
 Imagine having to tell people my daughter had head lice!

-I soon found out that it can be a ccommon problem at school and these little creature love a clean head.
+I soon found out that it can be a common problem at school and these little creatures love a clean head.
 After a chat with my daughter I discovered that she had been letting other kids brush her long hair with their combs and so the spread of the head lice in school.

 My husband was then promptly sent of to the local pharmacy to purchase combs chemicals and shampoos to help get rid of this plague!
-Since then there have been many other good treatments available and also more natural ways of treating head lice at home.
+Since then there have been many other good treatments available to buy and also less toxic products for treating head lice at home.